Dustint24309/front-end-student-materials/06-p5js/01b-initial-setup.md

 ![our first program](https://s3.amazonaws.com/upperline/curriculum-assets/p5js/setup3.gif)

-In the next lesson, we will explore more what that code you just wrote is doing.
+In the next lesson, we will explore more on what that code you just wrote is doing.
 Good work 👍

 ## Resources